 Messrs.
-Angelo, O'Brien and Feiner comprise our nominating and governance committee, with Mr. Angelo serving as the chairman.
+Angelo, Feiner and O'Brien comprise our nominating and governance committee, with Mr. Angelo serving as the chairman.
 The Board has determined that each of Messrs.
-Angelo, O'Brien and Feiner meets the NYSE MKT requirements for independence.
-The nominating and governance committee is responsible for, among other things:
+Angelo, Feiner and O'Brien meets the NYSE American requirements for independence.
+Our nominating and governance committee met three times during fiscal 2017.